 The following are the official submission forms for ballot arguments.
 Be sure to adhere to requirements stipulated on each form and in the Guide to Submitting Ballot Arguments.
 To learn more about how to use each form, consult the Guide to Submitting Ballot Arguments.

 Ballot argument submission deadlines and related schedules are set by law and cannot be extended under any circumstance.
-Guide to Submitting Ballot Arguments (PDF)
+November 6, 2018- Guide to Submitting Ballot Arguments (coming in July)

 All ballot argument submitters must complete Control Sheet A, which includes the ballot argument text for publication and information about the Author (or first Author, if more than one) Control Sheet A (PDF)